stephancill/ecp-client-ios/api/README.md

 Workers (`bun run workers`):

 - `notifications` (`src/workers/notifications.ts`): For a given author address, find approved app accounts with registered devices and send APNs notifications in bulk.
-- `comments` (`src/workers/comments.ts`): Fetches comment data, notifies parent author on reply/reaction, and any mentioned addresses.
+- `comments` (`src/workers/comments.ts`): Fetches comment data, notifies parent author on reply/reaction, any mentioned addresses, and subscribers to the author on new posts.

 On-chain listener (`bun run listener`):